- Construction Estimating Software

 Summary: When reading house plans it is easy to determine what the dimensions on paper really are and see how that a change in the size of the house will affect construction costs.

 The first time I looked at a set of house plans I thought I was “in over my head."
-I had ordered them from a magazine (in 1970) and it was going to be “our dream house”.
+I had ordered them from a magazine and it was going to be our dream house.
 Well, they were “BLUE!”
 Yes, BLUE!
 I guess that’s why they still call them “Blueprints."
 I was terrified.
 It looked like hieroglyphics.
 It certainly was “Greek” to me.
 Well, to make a long story short, I got over my apprehension, realized that it was really very easy to figure out what the dimensions were for, and it was only the reversal of colors that threw me.
 Unfortunately, the architectural review board in the subdivision where we wanted to build turned the plan down.
 Yes, that can happen.
 But, all turned out well in the end and now let me share some “Blueprint” tips and info with you.

 Rule of thumb: Size matters.
 The bigger the house, the more it costs.
 Here’s a tip: Two-story construction is cheaper than one-story.
 Two of the most expensive parts of a house are the roof and the foundation.
 A two-story home with the same square footage as a one-story has half the roofing costs and half the foundation costs.
 There are also economies in plumbing and heating in two stories.

 You either should stick with the plans as drawn or order the minimum number sold (sometimes this is only one set) and get advice from a home designer/draftsman or an architect on any changes, no matter how minor.
-This will be much less expensive than having the entire plan drawn for you.
+This should be less expensive than having the entire plan drawn for you.
 An experienced draftsman can even make major changes in a set of plans and advise you on the practicality of changes you suggest and the additional cost, if any, of those changes.

 You’ll need about six sets of plans: one for yourself, one for your Construction lender and one for each of the major subs.
 If they are inexpensive, it’s good to have as many as possible.
 If you’re going out for bids, for example, each of the bidders for the job should have a copy of the plans to study.